WPWR-TV: Sports programming

 Starting with the 2008 season, WPWR obtained broadcast rights to games from the Major League Soccer franchise Chicago Fire S.C.
 In September 2009, the station acquired the partial local television rights to broadcast American Hockey League games involving the Chicago Wolves, carrying games to which Comcast Network 100 did not hold rights.
 The over-the-air Wolves telecasts moved to independent station WMEU-CD (channel 48) in 2013.
 Currently, the Wolves games returned to WPWR beginning with the 2016–17 season on a weekly basis; these games air on Saturdays, when CW network programming is not aired as a result.
 Through WFLD's April 2008 programming agreement with the team, WPWR carries select preseason games and other team-related programming from the Chicago Bears (including the feature/interview program Inside the Bears).

 Through an agreement with Tribune Broadcasting, WPWR became a tertiary outlet for the Chicago Cubs and Chicago White Sox beginning in the 2015 season, broadcasting occasional telecasts of the two teams' Major League Baseball games that are produced by WGN-TV (through its WGN Sports programming unit), due to that station's network affiliation contracts with The CW that limit the number of programming preemptions that WGN-TV is allowed on an annual basis (these telecasts were previously seen on WCIU-TV, which discontinued its overflow agreement with WGN as a result of the January 12, 2015, launch of a prime time newscast produced by ABC owned-and-operated station WLS-TV, channel 7).
 This agreement ended after WPWR assumed The CW affiliation from WGN; with WGN reverting to independence, it no longer had network-mandated preemption restrictions forcing it to move sports telecasts to other stations in the market.
+On August 22, 2026, WPWR was air Fox's Baseball Night in America telecast of a Cubs game against the Seattle Mariners so that WFLD could fulfill its obligation to carry a Bears preseason game.

 In 2025, WPWR announced an agreement to broadcast 15 games featuring the Chicago Hounds of Major League Rugby, and 8 games featuring Chicago Stars FC of the National Women's Soccer League.